Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Introduction

 \section{Introduction}

+Monotonicity is a common and useful shape constraint in nonparametric regression.
 Suppose we have independent and identically distributed random vectors $(X_i, Y_i)\in\mathbb{R}^2, 1\le i\le n$ with the joint distribution $P_n$ such that $f_{0,n}(x) = \mathbb{E}[Y_i|X_i = x]$ is a non-decreasing function of $x$.
-We index the joint distribution and the conditional expectation with the sample size $n$ to indicate that they can change with the sample size, i.e., the triangular array setting.
+We index the joint distribution and the conditional expectation with $n$ to indicate that they can change with the sample size.
+The goal of isotonic regression is to estimate this monotone conditional mean function without imposing any parametric form.
 Using $f_{0,n}(\cdot)$, define the ``errors'' $\xi_i = Y_i - f_{0,n}(X_i), 1\le i\le n$.
 Clearly, $\mathbb{E}[\xi_i|X_i] = 0$ for all $1\le i\le n$.
 We do not assume any special properties on the distribution of $(\xi_i, X_i)$ such as independence, but might require boundedness of certain (conditional) moments.
-The problem of estimating a non-decreasing conditional mean function is often referred to as isotonic regression.
+There exist several nonparametric estimators for $f_{0,n}(\cdot)$, and arguably, the most natural estimator is the nonparametric Least Squares Estimator (LSE) defined as